ICPSwap-Labs/ic-wicp/README.md

 You can set an allowance using this method, giving a third-party access to a specific number of tokens they can withdraw from your balance if they want.

-An allowance permits the ‘spender’ (Principal) to withdraw tokens from your account or your subAccount, up to the ‘value’ (Nat) amount.
-If it is called again it overwrites the current allowance with ‘value’ (Nat).
+An allowance permits the ‘spender’ (Principal) to withdraw tokens from your account or your sub-account, up to the ‘value’ (Nat) amount.
+If it is called again, it overwrites the current allowance with ‘value’ (Nat).
 There is no upper limit for value, you can approve a larger value than you have, but 3rd parties are still bound by the upper limit of your account balance.

 ```bash
 dfx canister --network=ic call 5xnja-6aaaa-aaaan-qad4a-cai approve '(record {subaccount=null; allowance=value; spender=principal "toPrincipalId"})'